 Parenting – one of the greatest impediments to playing sport

-One of the greatest hindrances to taking part in sporting activity is becoming a parent.
-Parenting can be and often is all-consuming, gobbling up all of our time and all of our money.
+One of the greatest impediments to taking part in sporting activity is becoming a parent.
+Parenting can be and often is all-consuming, gobbling up all of our time and much of our money.
 But increasingly, traditionally ‘unsporty’ Mums are looking to get into sport – both as a means of getting into shape and also simply as a healthy break from the demands of parenting.

 As well as taking up most of our time, parenting brings an immense amount of mental clutter into our lives, stressing about this and that.
 Being able to break free from those mental strains is an invaluable boon to any parent, and sport – whether you feel naturally sporty or not – is one of the best ways to escape.

 In 2018, Colin Lowe, the chairman and coach of Manchester-based grassroots football club Longford Park Juniors FC, invited mums who were cheering on their children from the sidelines to try out for their newly-established women’s team.
 Word and enthusiasm for the new team quickly spread and Longford Park Ladies now have 40 players, the majority of whom had barely or if ever played football at all.

 How archery helped stave off anxiety and depression

 Anna Jones, a 36 year old mum, told KUDOS about how an excursion into archery helped turn around her anxiety and depression.
 Anna has two children, aged 8 and 5, and found her only release from parenting and work was browsing Facebook, Instagram and other social media platforms – which, in a variety of ways, only fuelled her anxiety.